 There are plenty of other ingredients that might be included, such as herbal extracts.
 Such extracts do have potential, as we know that herbs and spices have many impacts on health.

-You’ll also see some products that focus on giving you a hit of flavor, like with the Zinger shots.
+You’ll also see some products that focus on giving you a hit of flavor, like the Zinger shots.
 The shock from these drinks really can be enough to make you feel energized.
 You could do something similar with homemade ginger shots.

 That energy buzz might not last long, but it’s often enough to get you moving and back into your day.
 The momentum you get from doing so may keep your energy at a good level for hours.